Can you see why 2 by 2 could be 5? Can you predict what 2 by 10 will be?

 We start with one yellow cube and build around it to make a 3x3x3 cube with red cubes.
 Then we build around that red cube with blue cubes and so on.
 How many cubes of each colour have we used?

 Can you fit the tangram pieces into the outlines of these clocks?

-Can you fit the tangram pieces into the outline of Little Fung at the table?
+Can you fit the tangram pieces into the outline of this shape.
+How would you describe it?